luisprooc/API_projectsJS/Readme.md

 * The project will be divided into modules.

 * You must enter the pesos and crypto coins that you wish to quote.

+## Seeker jobs in GitHub

+* This project will be use GitHub Jobs.

+* The project will be divided into modules.

+* You must enter the technology that you wish to use in your next job.